Learn more about family volunteer trips

 It’s not about showing your children how the rest of the world lives.
 It’s about giving them an opportunity to get to know themselves within another culture, allowing them to draw their own conclusions about how the world functions (with some guided reflection on your part!), and introducing them to what a life of boundless compassion for others can look like.
+International family volunteer opportunities are more than just seeing sights and taking photos.
+It's planting seeds.
+Important ones.

 1. Get the whole family involved.